w84death/mystic-treasure-hunt/README.md

 The game is right now between milestone A and B. There is some game play but it's still not enough for a prototype.
 Also there is a slightly idea what the game should looks like for the milestone C.

+# Specifications

+### Map file

+Each single terrain file is made of:

+- heightmap 2048x2048 px (gray only, 0-255)
+- featuresmap 2048x2048 px (RGB)
+- pixelmap 64x64 px (1bit - white or black)

+Terrain is made of 64x64 tiles, each 32x32px (in above textures).
+Player can move one tile at a time.
+This makes one tile 2x2m in "real life" reference.
+This gives us 128 by 128 meters or 0.015km^2 for each individual terrain files.

+### Models

+Each model is scaled using this formula:

+- scale 1.0 is 1m

 ## Changelog

+### alpha/12

+- [update] map specification
+- [update] normalization of all models to scale properly
+- [new] all models exported from blender (by Mau Ryc)
+- [update] water shader use camera depth instead of heightmap
+- [update] proper map scaling
+- [new]  camera angle based on tile ahead (e.g. look up climbing mountain, look down while stepping down)

 ### alpha/11